uala/drone-rancher-deploy/README.md

 * `action`: action to use in plugin, one of `[deploy, tag_check]`
 * `enforce_branch_for_tag`: string, a branch name, used in `tag_check` action
 * `enforce_head`: boolean any non empty string will be considered as `true`, used in `tag_check` action
-* `kubectl_flags`: optional, string, any additional flags to be passed to the kubectl command

 ## Development